 The Executive Spouse Leadership Development Course is a program offered by the Military Family Program and unique to the U.S. Army War College.
 The ESLD focuses on providing student spouses with graduate level training in various specialized leadership areas to include: interpersonal, social and group dynamics, military protocol, ethics, finance, public speaking, resiliency, and negotiation skills.
 The goal is to increase the participants' understanding of these issues and enhance their effectiveness as partners to their senior officer spouse.
 Graduates of the course receive a certificate from the Army War College.

 Each year, the Military Spouse Project is developed by interested volunteers.
 Examples of spouses projects, e.g., the Company Commander's Spouse Battlebook ... and, Recapture the Sisterhood/ Embrace the Misterhood mentoring resource ... are known and used worldwide.
-Now, you can find the 2017 spouses' project, "Today's Military Spouse".
+Now, you can find the 2019 spouses' project, "Leave a Legacy Volunteer Program Guidebook".

 From day one, spouses are invited to participate in USAWC activities so as to enhance your experience and your spouse's student experience.
 Many of these events and activities are open to the whole family.
 Check the First 30 Days section of this web site to see the layered schedule of icebreakers and orientations for student AND spouse: seminar icebreaker, Chapel ice cream social/welcome, Spouses Club orientation & sign-up, County Info Fair, Downtown Carlisle's Welcome, and more.
 These early events are an investment in your network of fellow spouses and friends.